vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 #### Environment variables

 If using a `config.toml` is undesirable, the prover can also be configured using defaults with environment variables overrides.
-Every config option can be overriden.
+Every config option can be overridden.
 We use `VLAYER_` prefix, and nesting of config options is represented using `__`.
 Current up-to-date table of environment variables overrides is as follows:

 |Environment variable                 |Config option                |Default                       |Type   |Values                  |